4 Creating Content

 4.6 A Note on AI-Generated Content

 LinkedIn is saturated with AI-generated content.
 Generic posts, obvious ChatGPT copy-pasta, comments that say nothing.
-It’s awful but if you have even an inkling of a personality this creates an opportunity for authentic human voices to stand out.
+It is awful, but if you have even an inkling of a personality, this is actually good news for you because it means human voices stand out.

+LinkedIn’s algorithm now actively detects AI-generated content and deprioritises it.
+So beyond sounding generic, AI-written posts will also reach fewer people.
 Do not use AI to write your posts.
 The point of LinkedIn is building genuine connections, and you cannot do that with content that could have been written by anyone.
-People connect with people, not with smoothly optimised content.
+People connect with people, not with smoothly polished content that says nothing.

 Is the above post slightly unhinged?
 Yes.
 But it’s very clearly an unhinged human.

-AI may be able to help with checking grammar and brainstorming ideas (that you then write yourself), but as with everything, the distinction is AI as a tool supporting your thinking versus AI replacing your thinking.
+AI may be able to help with checking grammar and brainstorming ideas (that you then write yourself), but as with everything, the distinction is whether AI is supporting your thinking or replacing it.

 Be yourself, even if it is messy.
 Rough but genuine beats smooth but generic.